fff7d1bc/better-initramfs/README.rst

 License
 =======
-This code is under Simplified BSD License, see LICENSE for more information.
+This code is released under Simplified BSD License, see LICENSE for more information.

 Author
 ======